 As you may be aware, an initiative put into place by Gov. Snyder requires local government to measure their performance.
 This interactive financial dashboard which is now available on our website provides a clear picture of the City's Financial performance.
 The Dashboard and Citizen's Guide is the Accountability and Transparency requirement under the State of Michigan Economic Vitality Incentive Plan (EVIP).

 The purpose of the Citizens’ Guide is to provide citizens with a document that will help them better understand their City’s finances.
 We hope this presentation which shows important financial measures will be easily understood by the City’s citizen.
-Click here to view the 2016 Citizen Guide
+Click here to view the 2017 Citizen Guide.
+The State of Michigan now provides access to the Citizen Guide at MICommunityFinancials.

 2016 Retirement System Summary Annual Report